Józef Szeryński: Life

 Józef Szynkman (often misspelled as Szenkman) was born to a Jewish family.
 He changed his name from Szynkman to Szeryński in the 1920s, joined the police reaching the rank of colonel, and soon developed an anti-Semitic self-hating attitude, labeling Jews as “animals” and "cows".
+He also converted to Christianity and had been an active member of the reactionary, antisemitic political group Narodowcy before the war.

 Following the German invasion of Poland he was briefly arrested by the Germans.
 After his release, Szynkman moved from Lublin to Warsaw with his family and settled in the Warsaw Ghetto.
 On 9 November 1940, Szeryński was entrusted by Adam Czerniaków with organizing the Jewish Ghetto Police force collaborating with the Germans.
 The Jewish Police under Szeryński's command was responsible for beatings and persecution of ghetto inhabitants, participated in searches and arrests and gathering of deportees in the Umschlagplatz before they were sent to extermination camps.
 Under Szeryński's orders the Jewish Police made sure that children and the sick were first to be deported as they were the weakest.

 As the Jewish Police commander, Szeryński was a privileged inhabitant of the ghetto and was even exempt from the requirement of wearing an armband with the Star of David.
 He was widely regarded as corrupt and engaging in black market activities.
 He was known for an explosive temper and aggression toward the Jewish ghetto policemen under his command.
 On 1 May 1942, the Germans arrested Szeryński accusing him of theft of fur coats confiscated from the ghetto population.
 His deputy Jakub Lejkin temporarily took his place as the Jewish Police commander.
 However, Szeryński was released on 26 July 1942 as the Germans realized that they needed his services to organize the massive deportations of ghetto Jews to Treblinka extermination camp which were carried out between 23 July and 21 September 1942.